laudcharlesochei/UoD_GA12001/lab-11/README.md

 ---

 #### Step 12: Publish and test your automation
-1. Rename your Zap:
-My First Automation - <YourName>
+1. Rename your Zap: My First Automation - <YourName>

-yaml
-Copy code
 2. Click **Publish**

 Now send another test email to yourself with subject: